silexlabs/cloud-explorer/README.md

 ### Roadmap

 Current version is 1.0.
 It is a complete refactoring of the previous 0.1 version that was dependant on JQuery and AngularJS.
-Version 1.0 has no client side dependency and is implemented with Haxe, allowing future ports of the basecode to native mobile/desktop, Flash/AIR, ...
+Version 1.0 has no client side dependency and is implemented with Haxe javascript, allowing future ports of the basecode to native mobile/desktop, Flash/AIR, ...

-The goals of version 1.1 are simple: implement the full Ink File Picker API (web version).
+The goals of version 1.1 are simple: implement the full File Picker API (web version).

 Then we will probably make SDKs for Android and iOS apps.